anderslundback/navigation-stack-reactn/README.md

-Barebones navigation stack using React Navigation 5 with TypeScript.
+Barebones app navigation stack using React Navigation 5 with React Native and TypeScript.